TimWhiting/koka/doc/spec/tour.kk.md

 describe in-place mutating imperative algorithms in a purely functional way (and get persistence as well).

-Koka has a few keywords for guaranteeing that a function is recognized as tail recursive, FBIP, or FIP by the compiler
+Koka has a few keywords for guaranteeing that a function is optimized by the compiler.

+The `fip` keyword is the most restrictive and guarantees that a function is fully optimized by the compiler to use in-place mutation when possible.
+Higher order functions, or other variables used multiple times in a `fip` function must be marked as borrowed using the `^` prefix on their name (eg. `^f`).
+Borrowed parameters cannot be passed as owned parameters to functions or constructors, cannot be matched destructively, and cannot be returned.

+The `tail` keyword guarantees that a function is tail-recursive.
+These functions will not use stack space.

+The `fbip` keyword guarantees that a function is optimized by the compiler to use in-place mutation when possible.
+However, unlike `fip`, `fbip` allows for deallocation, and also allows for non tail calls, which means these functions can use non-constant stack space.

+Both `fip` and `fbip` can allow for a constant amount of allocation using `fib(n)` or `fib(n)` where `n` is the number of constructor allocations allowed.
+This allows them to be used in insertion functions for datastructures, where at least one constructor for the inserted element is necessary.

+Following are a few examples of the techniques of FBIP in action.
+For more information about the restrictions for `fip` and the new keywords, see the recent papers: [@Lorenzen:fip;@Lorenzen:fip-t]

 ### Tree Rebalancing

-As an example, we consider
-insertion into a red-black tree [@guibas1978dichromatic].
+Consider insertion into a red-black tree [@guibas1978dichromatic].
 A polymorphic version of this example is part of the [``samples``][samples] directory when you have installed &koka; and can be loaded as ``:l`` [``samples/basic/rbtree``][rbtree].
 We define red-black trees as: